Aizu Lacquerware & Akabeko

 Recommended season: Year-round

 Walking through the streets of Aizu, you will encounter lacquerware that radiates a moist luster and the "Akabeko" that shakes its head to welcome travelers.
-These are not mere souvenirs; they embody the unwavering "sincerity" of the Aizu domain that has continued since the Warring States period and the "prayers" for the health and happiness of loved ones, representing the very soul of Aizu.
+These are not mere souvenirs; they embody the unwavering "sincerity" of the Aizu domain that has continued since the Sengoku period and the "prayers" for the health and happiness of loved ones, representing the very soul of Aizu.

 ■ The unwavering guardian deity: "Akabeko"